Atlanta Union Station (1930)

 The Union Station built in 1930 in Atlanta was the smaller of two principal train stations in downtown, Terminal Station being the other (the latter served Southern Railway, Seaboard Air Line, Central of Georgia (including the Nancy Hanks to Savannah), and the Atlanta and West Point).
 It was the third "union station" or "union depot" (usage varied in the 19th century), succeeding the 1853 station, which the U.S. military destroyed in November 1864 along with other Confederate war infrastructure, and the 1871 station.

 Overview

 The station was located over the tracks between Forsyth and Spring Streets, three blocks west and one block south of the predecessor union stations.

-The site is the block immediately west of Five Points MARTA station.
+The site is the block immediately west of the present day Five Points MARTA station.

 Opening on April 18, 1930, the third Union Station served the Georgia Railroad, Atlantic Coast Line (previously the Atlanta, Birmingham and Coast Railroad), and Louisville and Nashville (previously the Nashville, Chattanooga and St. Louis Railway).
 It replaced earlier stations on the same site.